Building your care team

 Blood transfusions have been used to treat sickle cell disease for decades.
 During this procedure, donated blood is absorbed into your system through an IV tube.
 You may receive regular transfusions to reduce the risks of stroke, pain episodes and more.
 In an emergency, you may receive a blood transfusion to treat stroke, acute chest syndrome, multi-organ failure or another life-threatening complication.
 A blood transfusion can take one to four hours to complete.

-Over the counter (OTC) pain relievers
+Over-the-counter (OTC) pain relievers

 Since mild to moderate pain may be experienced regularly, OTC pain relievers can play an important role in your treatment.
 Non-steroidal anti-inflammatory drugs (NSAIDs) like ibuprofen (Motrin, Advil), aspirin and/or naproxen sodium (Aleve) can help relieve mild to moderate pain.
 Acetaminophen (Tylenol) may also help.
 If you are in severe pain or the pain will not go away, please call your doctor and/or visit the emergency room for help.